-Capital structure represents the relationship among different kinds of long term capital.
-Normally, a firm raises long term capital through the issue of common shares,sometimes accompanied by preference shares.
-The share capital is often supplemented by debenture capital and other long-term borrowed capital.
+The capital structure represents the relationship among different kinds of long-term capital.
+Normally, a firm raises long-term capital through the issue of common shares, sometimes accompanied by preference shares.

-The capital structure of a company is made up of debt and equity securities that comprise a firm’s financing of its assets.
-It is the permanent financing of a firm represented by long-term debt, preferred stock and net worth.
+It is the permanent financing of a firm represented by long-term debt, preferred stock, and net worth.
 So it relates to the arrangement of capital and excludes short-term borrowings.
 It denotes some degree of permanency as it excludes short-term sources of financing.

-- Equity shares: Equity shares are the fundamental and basic source for financing the activities of a business.
+- Equity shares: Equity shares are the fundamental source for financing the activities of a business.

-- Preference shares: Those shares which carry following preferential rights are termed as preference shares:
+- Preference shares: Those shares which carry the following preferential rights are termed preference shares:

-- A preferential right as to the payment of dividend during the lifetime of a company.
+- A preferential right as to the payment of dividends during the lifetime of a company.

 - A preferential right as to the return of capital when the company is wound-up.

-- Retained earnings: Retained earning are considered to be the best source of internal financing .
-This type of financing is considered to be most convenient as no efforts are required to rise such finance.
+- Retained earnings: These are considered to be the best source of internal financing.
+This type of financing is considered to be most convenient as no efforts are required to raise such finance.

 2. Borrowed Capital:

-- Debentures: A debenture is an acknowledgement of debt or loan raised by a company.
-Company has to pay interest to debenture holders at an agreed rate under contractual obligation.
+- Debentures: A debenture is an acknowledgment of debt or loan raised by a company.
+The company has to pay interest to debenture holders at an agreed rate under contractual obligation.

 - Term Loans: Term loans are provided by banks and other financial institutions which carry a fixed rate of interest for a period of three or more years.

-1. To reduce the overall risk of company: When the company makes capital structure before actual getting money from money supplier it can do many adjustment for reducing its overall risk.
-At initial level, the company will try to keep or avoid debt content in its capital structure.
+- To reduce the overall risk of the company: When the company makes capital structure before actually getting money from a money supplier it can do many adjustments for reducing its overall risk.
+At the initial level, the company will try to keep or avoid debt content in its capital structure.

-3. Idea generation of new source of fund: Good planning of capital structure will make versatile to finance manager for getting money from new sources.
+- Idea generation of a new source of fund: Good planning of a capital structure will make it versatile to finance managers for getting money from new sources.

-1. Economy characteristics: The major developments taking place in the economy affects the capital structure of firms.
+- Economy characteristics: The major developments taking place in the economy affect the capital structure of firms.

-2. Industry characteristics: The following characteristics of the industry affect the capital structure decision of a firm: 1.
+- Industry characteristics: The following characteristics of the industry affect the capital structure decision of a firm: 1.
 Level of competition and 2.
-Life cycle of industry.
+The life cycle of the industry.